Creating A New ArcGIS Web Map for High-Accuracy Field Data Collection

 01 ArcGIS Online Login

 2. ArcGIS Online will take you to your organization’s home page.
 From here, select “Content” in the main navigation tab.
 Then select “My Content” from the sub-menu that appears.
 This will take you to the most recently used project folder in your organization.
 Any existing content to which you have access, including items such as web maps, web scenes, and feature layers, will be shown in this folder.
-In our example screenshot below, the most recent previously used project folder, “Asset Inspections,” contains a web map item called “Tangible Asset Inventory-GASB34.”
+In our example screenshot below, the most recently used project folder, “Asset Inspections,” contains a web map item called “Tangible Asset Inventory-GASB34.”

 TIP: To create a new folder for your project select the “Create new folder icon” which looks like this: